UBC-MDS/Red-Wine-Quality-Prediction/README.md

 docker-compose run --rm Quality-wine-env /bin/bash -c "cd work/ && python -m ipykernel install --user --name conda-env-red_wine_quality_prediction-py && make clean"
 ```

+#### Docker Approach 2
-2. Start a new terminal session.
+1. Start a new terminal session.
 Navigate to the root of this project repository (which you have just cloned on your local machine).
 Enter this command:
 ``` bash
 docker compose up
 ```

-3. In the terminal output you will see several URLs.
+2. In the terminal output you will see several URLs.
 Copy the one which starts with 'http://127.0.0.1:8888' and paste it into your web brower URL panel

-4. Once you are in the Jupyter Lab interface, click on the "terminal" icon.
+3. Once you are in the Jupyter Lab interface, click on the "terminal" icon.
 (In work directory as default)

-5. Navigate to project root directory
+4. Navigate to project root directory
 ``` bash
 cd work
 ```
 (Next few steps are for reproducing the report from scratch.
 If you do not intend to do this, skip to step 9)

-6. Delete all the files in the 3 subfolders(`figures`, `models`, `tables`) of the `results` folder in the root directory. **DO NOT DELETE THESE THREE SUBFOLDERS.** You can either do it manually in your local Git repo for this project, or run the following command (**MAKE SURE YOU ARE CURRENTLY IN THE PROJECT ROOT FOLDER TO PREVENT ACCIDENTALLY DELETING ANYTHING.**)
+5. Delete all the files in the 3 subfolders(`figures`, `models`, `tables`) of the `results` folder in the root directory. **DO NOT DELETE THESE THREE SUBFOLDERS.** You can either do it manually in your local Git repo for this project, or run the following command (**MAKE SURE YOU ARE CURRENTLY IN THE PROJECT ROOT FOLDER TO PREVENT ACCIDENTALLY DELETING ANYTHING.**)
 ``` bash
 # To check your current directory.
 Make sure you are in the project root directory.
 pwd